SpannerProtocol/web-docs/docs/growthbox_rule.md

 ---
 id: growthbox_rule
-title: Growth Box Rules
+title: Genesis Package
 ---

-A Growth Box is a yield generating deposit offering both a one time participation bonus and a passive periodic yield.
-Growth Boxes help projects grow by allowing them to fundraise for their project, improve liquidity and stabilize volatility of token prices.
-This benefits both project and backers by encouraging holders to use the token with less fear of sudden prices drops and to have longer term perspectives.
+A Genesis Package is a yield generating product designed to help projects grow by allowing them to fundraise for their project, improve liquidity and stabilize volatility of token prices.
+This benefits both project and backers by encouraging holders to use the token with less fear of sudden prices drops and to have longer term perspectives.<br/>

-A Growth Box can be activated by either an token holder or a [DPO](dpo_rule.md).
-A Growth Box is defined by following major attributes:
-- Lock amount and lock period: the committer needs to lock up the required amount of initiate the Growth Box.
-The locked up tokens will unlock automatically after the lock period.
-- Instant Drop: return to the committer instantly upon Growth Box activation.
-- Periodic Drop: drop X tokens to the committer every Y blocks throughout the whole lock period upon Growth Box activation.
+Specifically, a Genesis Package works as follows in chronological order:
+- Token Lockup
+- Gives Bonus: gives the buyer a one-time bonus upon purchased
+- Gives Yield: gives the buyer periodic rewards over a given time period.
+  If a milestone of total Genesis Package was met, the buyer gets extra yield (i.e. the Milestone Airdrop).
+- Token Un-lockup

-As you can see, a Growth Box only **gives tokens** in the long run.
-Again, it is designed to benefit both **the projects and the committer**.
-Anyone can create a Growth Box if they want to participate in catalyzing community growth.
+A Genesis Package can be purchased by either a token holder or a [DPO](dpo_rule.md).
+Again, a Genesis Package only **gives tokens** in the long run and is designed to benefit both **the projects and their early adopters**.

+Anyone can create Genesis Package offerings or schedule Milestone Airdrop for the collective good of project communities.